 Sumba, Flores and Komodo Tour

-A tour to visit some of the most beautiful and culturally interesting islands of Indonesia, rich in ancient tribal traditions, ancient villages, which seem to stand still, white beaches, jungle-covered mountains, savannas, and seas rich in marine life.
+This tour visits some of the most beautiful and culturally interesting islands of Indonesia: Sumba, Flores and Komodo, rich in ancient tribal traditions, ancient villages, which seem to stand still, white beaches, jungle-covered mountains, savannas, and seas rich in marine life.
 Tours of 2-3 weeks, let you know the best of these islands

 Usually the traditional village of Sumba is structured in two parallel rows of houses, placed one in front of the other, with a square in the middle.
 At the center of the square there is a stone surmounted by another flat stone, on which are placed the offerings to the marupu protectors of the village.
 These stone structures for the spirits or katoda are used for the offerings to the marupu of the agriculture during the sowing or the harvest.
 The village square also contains the tombs of important ancestors, typically finely carved.
 In former times, the heads of the slain enemies were hung on a spiky pole located in the village square, it is called “the skull tree” and today is still present in some villages, a Sumbanese motif frequently reproduced on the ikat, the typical Sumba fabrics.
 The characteristic house is a large rectangular structure on stilts that houses an extended family.
 The thatched roof rises gently from the four sides and ends with a point.
 Among the rituals that accompany the construction of a house, there is to pay an offer when you plant the first post, to find out if the marupu endorse the location and one of the methods is to sacrifice a hen and examine the liver.
 Many houses are adorned with buffalo horns or pig jaws, a reminder of the sacrificial offerings made in the past.